este6an13/checks-ocr/README.md

   <img src="fig/logo.png" width="150">
 </div>

-Software to do OCR/HTR in Checks.
+Software to extract key information from printed and handwritten text on bank checks, using object detection techniques and cloud ML services.
+The solution provides enhanced transparency by reporting confidence levels in the OCR results.

 Currently only supporting a subset of banks from Ecuador.